-- Sustainably and responsibly sourced.
-This means that whatever ingredients are taken from nature are replaced, and the method of harvest is safe for the environment, leaving it as untouched as possible.
+Sustainably and responsibly sourced.
+This means that whatever ingredients are taken from nature are replaced, and the harvest method is safe for the environment, leaving it as untouched as possible.

-Clean beauty brands have a responsibility to ensure that the harvesting of their ingredients and the processing they undergo prior to use do not negatively impact the environment.
+Clean beauty brands are responsible for ensuring that the harvesting of their ingredients and the processing they undergo prior to use do not negatively impact the environment.

 Clean beauty is more than just organics.
 It’s the total impact that developing and manufacturing a product will have on the earth and the people and animals involved with the process.

-We don’t like to think about animal cruelty or animal involvement with beauty products, but the sad fact is that animals are still frequently used in the testing and development of beauty products.
+We don’t like to think about animal cruelty or animal involvement with beauty products, but the sad fact is that animals are still frequently used in testing and developing beauty products.

 Animal testing consists of testing on animals to determine if a product or a particular ingredient could be harmful to humans.
 Animals are used in testing to determine:

-- Acute toxicity.
-Short terms exposure to an ingredient to determine if it is toxic.
+Acute toxicity.
+Short-term exposure to an ingredient to determine if it is toxic.
 Animals are exposed by force-feeding, forced inhalation, or injection.